 Previously a member of the CTSA Community Engagement Key Function Committee and co-chair of the Outcomes of Community Engagement workgroup, Mickey was selected as an academic co-chair of the Partnership for the Advancement of Community Engaged Research (PACER), a special interest group supported by the Association for Clinical and Translational Science.

 Mickey has been instrumental in furthering national CTSA community-engagement efforts and served as a member of the External Advisory Board (EAB) for CTSI.
 He serves on EABs for three CTSA-funded institutions and as an associate editor for "Progress in Community Health Partnerships: Research, Education, and Action."
-Full bio

-Dr. Jayne Fulkerson leads the TL1 Program, providing mentored research training for pre- and post -doctoral trainees through an individualized curriculum that focuses on professional development activities, effective collaboration and communication with the larger community, mentorship, and more.
+Dr. Jayne Fulkerson leads the TRACT TL1 program, providing mentored research training for pre- and post -doctoral trainees through an individualized curriculum that focuses on professional development activities, effective collaboration and communication with the larger community, mentorship, and more.
 She also leads the Translational Research Development Program (TRDP) for early stage investigators to gain significant experience with clinical and translational research.

 Dr. Fulkerson is a Professor in the University of Minnesota's School of Nursing and an Affiliate Professor in the Division of Epidemiology in the School of Public Health.
 She also serves as the Director, Center for Child and Family Health Promotion Research.
 Her research interests include family-based health promotion in community settings; Child and adolescent obesity prevention, particularly through the home food environment and family meals; Research methodology, Program evaluation, Measurement, and Instrument development.
-Full bio

 Director, Research Education, Training, and Career Development (CTSI-Ed)